xiaoyang-sde/knowledge-base/docs/data-structures/22-tree-and-graph-traversals.md

 ### More Definitions

-* Verticies with an edge between are adjacent.
+* Vertices with an edge between are adjacent.
-* Vertices or edges may have lables or weights.
+* Vertices or edges may have labels or weights.
-* A sequence of vertices connectted by edges is a path.
+* A sequence of vertices connected by edges is a path.
-* A path of which first and last verticies are the same is a cycle.
+* A path of which first and last vertices are the same is a cycle.
 * Two vertices are connected when there is a path between them.
 * If all vertices are connected, the graph is connected.